 The damaged surface that you see not only looks terrible, but it can also cause a variety of problems for the rest of your home.
+This damage could be an indicator of other problems such as soil or drainage issues, internal problems with the concrete, or improper setup or reinforcement.
 Additionally, sinking slabs could pose a tripping hazard to family members and guests to your property.
 As you can see, it's important to get these problems taken care of immediately before the damage gets worse.

 Common Problems Caused By Sinking Concrete Slabs